sergio2447/Tick-determination/README.md

 ### creating a snake make environment
 For creating the snakemake environment you should use this in the terminal: `conda create -n snakemake -c bioconda snakemake python=3.10 `.
 After this environment is created use `conda activate snakemake` to activate the environment.

+## configurating the pipeline to your needs.
+For the configuration of the pipeline there are several parts which can be tweaked for your own needs.
+First we have the directory input_data where you can store your data which needs to be analyzed.
+The data should be processed after base calling and should be formatted in `fastq.gz`.

+### sample names
+The sample names should be in the **sample_names.yml** file.
+In this file there are brackets after the IDs: where you should write down your sample names without the fastq.gz part. separate the samples with a comma between the brackets to create your sample list.
+These names will be used to make sure every sample goes through the pipeline and the results get named to the sample name you provided.

+### Trimming settings
+If you want to tweak the Trimming settings from the chopper tool open the Snakefile with nano `nano Snakefile`.
+Go to the rule filtering_data: In this rule the shell